hadley/adv-r/functions.md

     }
     rm(l, m)

 There is one small tweak to the rule for functions.
-If you are using a name in a context where it's obvious that you want a function (e.g. `f(3)`), R will keep searching up the environments until it finds a function.
+If you are using a name in a context where it's obvious that you want a function (e.g. `f(3)`), R will keep searching up the parent environments until it finds a function.
 This means that in the following example `n` takes on a different value depending on whether R is looking for a function or a variable.

     n <- function(x) x / 2
     o <- function() {
       n <- 10
       n(n)
     }
+    rm(n, o)

+However, this can make for confusing code, and is generally best avoided.

 ### A fresh start